Cyero/YVD/README.md

 ***If you have downloaded the release version for windows - go to the section "Usage"***

-Download source files from GitHub.
-Run the following code in terminal:
+To download the source files from GitHub, run the following code in a terminal :
 ```
 git clone https://github.com/Cyero/YVD.git
 ```